xiaoliwe/mining/README.md

 For the mining code of the blockchain.

 ## How to use
+All the mining's scripts used for the Ubuntu 22.x linux distribution. if you want to use CentOS instead, please replace the command line with `yum` instead of `apt-get`  .

 ### For Ritual Mining
 1. The node installation command is as follows::